Linear French Drains – A Gutter in the Ground

 When we talked you said to let you know how it worked out.
 It worked out great!!

 Some wonder if you need to add a straw layer on top of the gravel.
 It's not necessary if you fill the entire trench with gravel to within one inch of the top.
-The reason is simple: Silt does not pass sideways through topsoil.
+The reason is simple: Silt does not pass sideways through the topsoil.
 The silt that turns stormwater runoff brown is eroded soil particles that are running in overland flow.

-Silt particles get trapped and filtered in the upper layers of top soil.
-The vast amount of water captured by a linear French drain is water traveling sideways through soil.
-It is generally clear and free of silt.
+Silt particles get trapped and filtered in the upper layers of topsoil.
+The vast amount of water captured by a linear French drain is water traveling sideways through the soil.
+It's generally clear and free of silt.
 To prove this point, spring water and water taken from underground wells is almost always crystal clear.
 The silt was left behind at the surface as the water was entering the ground.

 You may wonder if my advice is worth anything.
-Well, read what Jim Sanders wrote to me when he was at the end of his rope.
+Well, read the long summary of what Jim Sanders wrote to me when he was at the end of his rope.
 My advice in the above column saved him:

-I found your site and read the article on the trench or French drain.
+I found your site and read your above article on the trench or French drain.
 At first, it sounded a bit like "holistic healing" to me.
 I failed to understand why a 2 ft. deep trench, 4 ft. away from the house would do any good.
-How could this simple thing correct an extreme water problem that has plagued me for years, cracked my foundation, settled my garage floor and ruined almost every vacation?
+How could this simple thing correct an extreme water problem that has plagued me for years, cracked my foundation, settled my garage floor, and ruined almost every vacation?

 Result?
-For the last month, we have had 7 or 8 torrential rains, the worst of which was last night.
+For the last month, we have had seven or eight torrential rains, the worst of which was last night.
 It rained so hard, that our lawn washed out in spots because of the high clay content.
-Our sump pump, that normally ran every 7 minutes during and after rain, has not turned on for 4 weeks.
+Our sump pump, which normally ran every 7 minutes during and after rain, has not turned on for 4 weeks.
 The silt at the bottom of the sump well is now dry and cracking.
 Our crawlspace has not shown a trace of water or even moisture.

 Since I couldn’t see correcting the foundation cracks or the garage floor settling and tilting until I corrected the problem's source, I waited to see if the trench drain worked first.